msolefonte/vco-framework/docs/faq.md

 load database data that does not exist anymore.
 In that case, if you want to play two campaigns at the same time, what you have to do is start one without the mod, saving, starting another one with the mod, saving, and playing both with the mod enabled.

+### Is this compatible with Steel Faith Overhaul?

+It is mean to be and tested to work together.
+However, I am not a user of SFO so perhaps some objectives are not achievable.
+Feel free to report any bug or suggestion to improve the compatibility.

+### Is this compatible with _[insert-mod]_?

+I am sorry, but I have not tested this together with all the other mods in the Workshop.
+The framework is mean to be reliable and compatible with almost anything, but there can be some collisions anywhere.
+I do not know.
+In any case, the first approach should be trying it before asking.

 ### Where can I report a bug?